react-native-community/discussions-and-proposals/proposals/0759-react-native-frameworks.md

 The React Native package is responsible for **core APIs and capabilities** to build native apps.
 React Native is also responsible for offering **APIs** that allow Frameworks to deliver their experience.
 When such APIs are missing, it’s our interest to create them and have a conversation with Framework developers to inform their development, and help framework developers merge changes back into React Native.

+When a new significant change to the API is needed, especially if it impacts Frameworks & libraries, we'll be publishing a dedicated RFC to discuss the change.

 React Native offers first-party support for Android & iOS.
 Other platform support is offered by other libraries or Frameworks.

 Here is a (non-exhaustive) list of areas of responsibilities of the React Native package: